john-rodewald/ekg-core/Tutorial.md

 1. We replicate part of the `GcMetrics` metrics specification from `ekg-core`.

-1. We create a sampling group with two of the runtime system metrics.
+1. We create a sampling group of two of the runtime system metrics.

     Each metric is represented by:
     - a metric class,